Mimic shiner: Life history

 Because spawning varies depending on varying seasons and temperature changes, it is not unimaginable to predict changes in spawning due to global temperature changes in the future.
-As of yet, there has not been much research regarding Notropis volucellus.
+As of yet, there has not been much research regarding mimic shiners.
 As stated before, human-caused development and deforestation around the areas alter current of streams and also alter turbidity.
 Also stated above, the mimic shiner breeds in areas that are clear, has little current, and contains vegetation.
 Changes in the hydraulic regime of the habitats mimic shiners live in could create unfavorable conditions to reproduce.

 Current management

 Some places do claim that this species has declined significantly in certain areas.
 The department of Natural Resources of Ohio state that the mimic shiner was once found all over Ohio, but it is now not as abundant in many places as it used to be.
 In table 2 of a paper discussing effects of landscape change on fish abundances, the mimic shiner is also listed as intolerant to disturbances and thus has been decreasing in number.

 However, many other regions believe this fish to be invasive.
 The mimic shiner is suspected to have been introduced into many regions.
 The source is believed to be the spread via the sport of fishing.
-It is reported, though not commonly sold in stores as such, mimic shiners were used in vast quantities as bait in Wisconsin lake and were even used as a primary source for food for fishes at one hatchery.Scott, W.B., and E.J.
-Crossman.
-1973.
-Freshwater fishes of Canada.
-Fisheries Research Board of Canada, Bulletin 184.
-Ottawa.
+It is reported, though not commonly sold in stores as such, mimic shiners were used in vast quantities as bait in Wisconsin lake and were even used as a primary source for food for fishes at one hatchery.

 Not much is being done to protect this specific species nor are many groups focusing on the mimic shiner.
-This is not unusual seeing how it is not listed as needing protection according to the IUCN red list of threatened species the population of Notropis volucellus is stable and its conservation status is of least concern.
+This is not unusual seeing how it is not listed as needing protection according to the IUCN red list of threatened species the population of mimic shiner is stable and its conservation status is of least concern.

 While pollution and dams are a major problem or water ecosystems, this fish has not been reported to need assistance in respects to conservation.
 Instead of needing protection, they need to be prevented from being introduced into non-native areas.
 It is likely that they could cause disruption to their non-native introduced ranges due to competition for resources.